SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ## TL;DR

-SCS has downgraded the formerly mandatory flavors with root disks to recommended ones in the next flavor naming standard version 3.
+Sovereign Cloud Stack (SCS) has downgraded the formerly mandatory flavors with root disks to recommended ones in the next flavor naming standard version 3.
 Thus, every SCS IaaS user should preferably use the diskless flavors.
 This blog post describes the motivation for this change and also explains how the diskless flavors can be used with common automation (Infra-as-Code) tooling.